 Jerry and Elaine were, at one time, in a long-term relationship.

-Interesting, given that Julia-Louis Dreyfus, who played Elaine, would go on to play Old Christine in The New Adventures of Old Christine.
-There, Christine and her ex-husband, Richard, are the epitome of the Amicably Divorced, tossing deprecatory puns back and forth between them while helping each other sort through their problems.
+Interesting, given that Julia Louis-Dreyfus who played Elaine, would go on to play Old Christine in The New Adventures of Old Christine.
+There, Old Christine and her ex-husband, Richard, are the epitome of the Amicably Divorced, tossing deprecatory puns back and forth between them while helping each other sort through their problems.
 In fact, they both count as being among each other's best friends.
 This caused New Christine to call off her and Richard's wedding, as she was upset that the two were spending so much time together, even at the wedding.

 Ted and Robin in How I Met Your Mother broke up very amicably with no heartbreak or fighting whatsoever (after realizing that they wanted completely different lives and didn't want to force each other to compromise), and not only remained very close friends throughout the series, but it is revealed that they will always remain close friends, as Robin is known as "Aunt Robin" to Ted's future children and apparently interacts with them a great deal.
 They were even platonic roommates in seasons 4-7, and Ted has promised to be Robin's best man should she ever get married.